 During the lease term in Warren County

-During tenancy, the rental home belongs to the renter we respect the renter 's privacy.
-As the property manager Nesbitt Realty has the right to reasonable entry of the rental home, but we will never abuse that right.
-If Nesbitt Realty has a good reason to enter a rental in Warren County, the renter must allow us to enter the rental property.
-Some valid reasons to enter rental are to:
+During tenancy, the rental belongs to the tenant we respect the renter 's privacy.
+As the property manager Nesbitt Realty has the right and duty to reasonable entry of the rental home, but we will never abuse that right.
+If Nesbitt Realty has a good reason to go into a rental home in Warren County, the renter must allow us to go into the rental home.
+Some justifiable reasons to access rental property are to:

-Nesbitt Realty will always strive to give the tenant notice and obtain renter consent before entering the rental.
-However, Nesbitt Realty can and will come into the rental property without tenant consent in emergency situations.
-We will never abuse the right of entrance or use it to agitate tenants in Warren County.
-Nesbitt Realty will only come into at reasonable hours of the day, except in the case of an emergency.
+Nesbitt Realty will always strive to give the renter notice and obtain renter consent before entering the rental property.
+However, Nesbitt Realty can and will enter the rental without tenant consent in emergency situations.
+We will never abuse the right of entrance or use it to harass tenants in Warren County.
+Nesbitt Realty will only come into at reasonable hours of the day, except in an emergency.

 Landlord Reference

-a good source for landlords in Warren County
+a handy source for property owners in Warren County

-- Before you move a tenant into your investment in Warren County
+- Before you lease out your investment in Warren County

 - Collections and evictions